 This piece of cinema finally begins proper years later, with Sonic having already quantum-leaped several universes by way of a crude pirate map that is apparently enough to count for imagining where you want to go.
 He is, naturally, now in the U.S., where he’s been living solitary as a hermit and weirdly stalking the sheriff of a small Montana town.

 Of course the sheriff is the aforementioned Marsden, playing a generic role typically reserved for the “hometown guy she should be with” in a Hallmark holiday rom-com.
 He’s handsome; he makes affably corny jokes; his casual look is relaxed jeans and an open flannel with the sleeves rolled up, so you know he’s always ready to do carpentry.
-(That he’s later pegged as a “hipster” in a proper plot point is utterly inexplicable.)
+(That he’s later pegged as a “hipster” in a proper plot point is completely baffling.)
 Also, he recently won a work transfer through the standard application process of saying you’d rather be a beat cop in a big city than the sheriff of a small town—so he’s moving to San Francisco!
 Because he got the letter saying so!
 And because his wife then showed him how easy it is to find a new residence thanks to ZILLOW, as shown on-screen (seriously).
 He later takes out a physical map and uses a thick, red marker to trace the driving path to San Francisco (SERIOUSLY), so you know he’s definitely going to go there.